 It’s not common or likely if you have access to healthy food and produce, but it’s good to be mindful of your vitamin C intake all the same.

-“Vitamin C dissolves in water and is not stored in the body, so we do need a consistent supply to maintain adequate levels,” says registered dietician Jillian Greaves.
+“Vitamin C dissolves in water and is not stored in the body, so we do need a consistent supply to maintain adequate levels,” says registered dietitian Jillian Greaves.
 “The recommended daily intake is about 75 mg per day for women and 90 mg per day for men.”
 For women, you could get more than your daily requirement by eating one kiwi and men could have half a papaya and call it a day.

 “The tolerable upper intake for adults is 2 grams of Vitamin C — consuming more than that can result in diarrhea and other unpleasant GI disturbances,” says Greaves.
 She admits that severe side effects from too much ascorbic acid are very rare, but you may experience some discomfort if you take too much.
 It’s pretty much impossible to have a vitamin C overdose, but let’s not test that out.